CodeYourFuture/js-exercises/week-2/K-array-methods/README.md

-Do you remember how strings have special functions called methods?
+lsDo you remember how strings have special functions called methods?
 Don't worry if not!
 Here's an example to jog your memory:

 ```sh
 $ node